 Not doubt about the legacy of the Ravens that has seen them win 12 of the last 15 Wilson Cup championships and 15 of the previous 18 national championships.
 Rather doubt that maybe, for the first time, the Ravens 20 year run of dominance was at risk of coming to an end.

 With their 94-77 win over the Victoria Vikes on Friday night, the Ravens proved that the kings of U SPORTS are not ready to give up the throne for at least one more night.

 Entering the nightcap on Friday at the 2022 U SPORTS Men’s Final 8, all eyes were rightfully on the Ravens.
 For the first time since 2006, Carleton missed out on the Wilson Cup final following an 86-80 loss in the semifinal to the Queen’s Gaels.
 Thanks to their 14-0 regular-season record, though, Carleton earned the at-large berth in the #7 seed.

 Matched up against them was the Canada West champion #2 Victoria Vikes.
-The Vikes calling card across the 2021-2022 season, finishing with the top three-point percentage in the country.
+The Vikes calling card across the 2021-2022 season was from beyond the arc, finishing with the top three-point percentage in the country.
 It carried them to their 16th Canada West title with a win over the Alberta Golden Bears in the Canada West Final.